rgtbnty/ticket-system/docs/api.md

 # Ticket System API

 ## Authentication
-POST /auth/register
+POST `/auth/register`
+Create a new user account.

-POST /auth/login
+POST `/auth/login`
+Authenticate a user and return a JWT.

 ## Tickets
 <!-- view all tickets -->
-GET /tickets
+GET `/tickets`
+Get a list of tickets owned by the authenticated user.

 <!-- create tickets -->
-POST /tickets
+POST `/tickets`
+Create a new ticket.

 <!-- ticket detail -->
-GET /tickets/:id
+GET `/tickets/:id`
+Get a single ticket by ID

-PUT /tickets/:id
+PUT `/tickets/:id`
+Update a ticket.

-DELETE /tickets/:id
+DELETE `/tickets/:id`
+Delete a ticket.

+## Comments
+POST `/tickets/:id/comments`
+Add a comment to a ticket.

+GET `/tickets/:id/comments`
+Get cooments for a ticket.